 Reflecting and Thinking

-It is not always easy to make decisions.
+It is not easy to make decisions.
 Some people muddle through life because they cannot make timely decisions.
 Many fail because of poor decisions.
 Today's reading is filled with a long list of options: narrow gate or wide gate, narrow road or broad road, life or destruction, truth or falsehood, grapes or thorns, figs or thistles, good fruit or bad fruit, good trees or bad trees, obedience or disobedience, God's will or my will, rock or sand, wisdom or foolishness, hearing and doing or merely hearing.
-These are not a dozen decisions--in reality they represent only one decision.
+These are not a dozen decisions--in reality they are descriptions of only one decision.
 A well-known preacher observed that on Sunday mornings faithful Christians do not have to decide again each week whether to go to church.
-He followed up by saying that was one single decision he made a long time ago when he gave his life to Christ.
+He explained by noting that faithful church attendance is the result of a single decision that one makes when one gives one's life to Christ.
 So it is!
-The one choice to follow the king in his kingdom and righteousness takes care of a lot of little choices.
+The one choice to seek the king in his kingdom and righteousness takes care of a lot of little choices.

-Why are we sometimes tempted to break life down into small decisions?
+Why are we sometimes tempted to break life down into a series of small decisions?
 How can it be that some would appear to be doing good things in Jesus' name and yet be lost?
-(Think about the principles we have seen in the Sermon on the Mount.)
+(Think about the principles we have observed in the Sermon on the Mount.)
 Are you committed to doing the will of God in every aspect of your life?
-Is today the day to "remake" the decision for discipleship?
+Is today the day to "remake" your decision for discipleship?